 - Not all research studies used the same GABA compounds.

 - Studies used different methods of administration (oral and injection).

 Making the barrier more permeable

 Could it be that even if the blood-brain barrier is resistant to ingested GABA, it can be made more permeable?

-A study in 2002 found that by giving rats both GABA and L-Arginine, the amount of GABA in the brain increased by 4 times more than just GABA alone.
+The animal study in 2002 found that by giving rats both GABA and L-Arginine, the amount of GABA in the brain increased by four times more than just GABA alone.

 The researchers suggested that the L-Arginine increases nitric oxide levels in the brain.
 And that makes the barrier more open to GABA.